- Low energy

 Finding ways to relax can be crucial for managing depression, according to WebMD.
 Though we often think of relaxation in terms of a glass of wine after a long workday, or binge-watching our favorite shows, those activities may not actually help depression.
 What you can do is meditate.
 A wide range of smart tools can help with meditation and relaxation, including wearables, trainers, and lamps.
 You can also use an app like Calm to get some downtime.

 Connect with someone

 Talking about your symptoms and your experiences can be helpful for people experiencing seasonal affective disorder.
 Reaching out to friends and family can help you feel better, and thanks to the internet, there are so many ways you can stay connected, from playing multiplayer video games to chatting on a video call.
 With technology, you can also connect to a mental health professional using your smartphone and an app.
 Be sure to connect with other people regularly and get help immediately if you need it.

 Using technology, you can take steps to manage your seasonal depression.
-Finding the right combination of treatments, including focusing on nutrition, using a SAD light box, and/or using a therapy app will be unique for every person, so be sure to consult with your doctor to get their recommendations for treatment first.
+Finding the right combination of treatments, such as focusing on nutrition, using a light box, or using a therapy app, will be unique for every person.
+Be sure to consult with your doctor to get their recommendations for treatment first.
 For more articles on life with technology, check out the CenturyLink Discover blog.